Dedman College of Hospitality

 Established in 1947, the Dedman College of Hospitality (DCH) is the second oldest U.S. hospitality management program of its kind in a public university.
 The program is regarded by industry recruiters as one of the most highly respected, offering domestic and international studies focusing on luxury resort and lodging management, restaurant and fine dining management, beverage management, event management, recreation management, and private club management.

-The College is a favored hiring source for managers of the world's leading hotels, restaurants, clubs, resorts, and recreation organizations.
+The College is a favored hiring source for managers of the world's leading hotels, restaurants, clubs, resorts, recreation organizations, and beverage producers/wholesalers.
 College administrators and faculty members work with top industry organizations, executives, and alumni to provide students with a relevant curriculum, valuable internship experiences, and networking/mentorship opportunities.
 Graduates are prepared to fill the growing global demand for multicultural awareness in hospitality managers.
 The college experiences high industry placement rates.

 The College's internship program encourages experiential learning as a complementary approach to classroom education.
 It offers established internships across the U.S. and those with world-class operations in many other countries, such as in Ireland and New Zealand.
-Students are also encouraged to enrich their global education through the Dedman College's Montreaux, Switzerland, Florence, Italy, and Costa Rica Study Abroad Programs, or through the International Exchange Program in Krems, Austria.
+Students are also encouraged to enrich their global education through the Dedman College's Montreaux, Switzerland and Florence, Italy Study Abroad Programs, or through the International Exchange Programs in Surrey, England and Seoul, South Korea.

-Networking and leadership opportunities are available through student organizations — such as the Club Management Association of America, Eta Sigma Delta, the Themed Entertainment Association, and the Florida Restaurant & Lodging Association Student Chapter — and through numerous events held at the college.
+Networking and leadership opportunities are available through student organizations — such as the Club Management Association of America, Eta Sigma Delta and the Florida Restaurant & Lodging Association Student Chapter — and through numerous events held at the college.

 State of Florida Common Program Prerequisites for Hospitality